 A latte is espresso with steamed milk and a layer of foam on top.
 A flat white, on the other hand, is espresso with steamed milk but much less steamed milk than a latte.

 What is the difference between a cappuccino and a flat white?

-One of the key differences between a cappuccino and a flat white is that a cappuccino has a thick layer of bubbly foam.
-The flat white is espresso and micofoam blended together, there aren’t layers like the cappucino.
+One of the key differences between is a cappuccino has a thick layer of bubbly foam.
+The flat white is espresso and microfoam blended together, there aren’t layers like the cappucino.

-So the next time you’re out and want to try something new, check out a flat white!
-See if you tell the difference between a flat white and a latte and experience the velvety taste of the microfoam.
+So the next time you’re out and want to try something new, check out this popular drink!
+See if you tell the difference between these two drinks and experience the velvety taste of the microfoam.